How to Repurpose Cabinet Doors into Art: 3 easy projects

 STEP 1 – REMOVE HARDWARE AND FILL HOLES

-Start by removing the hardware from the doors and fill any holes left.
+Start by removing the hardware from the doors and fill any holes with a lightweight spackling.
 This will give you a clean slate to work with.

 STEP 2 – PREP